-The Horse Trust funded research at the University of Liverpool in the UK about chronic pain management.
-While many people might assist in the management of pain, veterinarians have an important role due to their ability to diagnose, prescribe, and perform technical procedures.
+The Horse Trust funded research at the University of Liverpool in the UK about chronic pain management in horses.

 The study was based in Great Britain.
 It involved observations of veterinary consultations as well as interviews with veterinarians and horse owners who had sought veterinary services for their animals.